-- Diagnose and treat patients with radiofrequency and cryoablation, for supraventricular arrhythmias (e.g., AV node re-entry, WPW, atrial flutter, atrial fibrillation) and ventricular tachycardia.
+- Diagnose and treat patients with radiofrequency and cryoablation for supraventricular arrhythmias (for example, AV nodal reentry, Wolff-Parkinson-White syndrome, atrial flutter, atrial fibrillation) and ventricular tachycardia

-- Be expected to participate in clinical or basic electrophysiology research.
+- Are expected to participate in clinical or basic electrophysiology research

-Our program schedule includes 11 months of rotation in the electrophysiology laboratory and one month dedicated to research.
-One day per week throughout the year will be dedicated to outpatient clinic (half-day arrhythmia clinic and half-day cardiac rhythm management device clinic).
-When you complete this training, you will be eligible for the American Board of Internal Medicine subspecialty examination in cardiac electrophysiology.
+The program schedule includes 20 months of rotations in the electrophysiology laboratory and four months dedicated to research.
+One day a week throughout the year is dedicated to the outpatient clinic — a half day in the arrhythmia clinic and a half day in the cardiac rhythm management device clinic.

-The Clinical Cardiac Electrophysiology Fellowship began in 2007 and its first fellow will complete the program in 2008.
+The Clinical Cardiac Electrophysiology Fellowship began in 2007.
 It is anticipated that one fellow will complete training in this program annually.